makersacademy/bowling-challenge-ruby/README.md

 * Finally submit a pull request before Monday week at 9am with your solution or partial solution.
 However much or little amount of code you wrote please please please submit a pull request before Monday week at 9am.

 ___STRONG HINT, IGNORE AT YOUR PERIL:___ Bowling is a deceptively complex game.
 Careful thought and thorough diagramming — both before and throughout — will save you literal hours of your life.

-## Focus for this challenge
-The focus for this challenge is to write high-quality code.

-In order to do this, you may pay particular attention to the following:
-* Using diagramming to plan your approach to the challenge
-* TDD your code
-* Focus on testing behaviour rather than state
-* Commit often, with good commit messages
-* Single Responsibility Principle and encapsulation
-* Clear and readable code

 ## Bowling — how does it work?